prakharcode/prakharcode.github.io/_posts/2018-08-09-Somewhat Keras.md

 ###  Why have large intermediate layers??

-In the [new_classification]() project we used large intermediate layers, to avoid a architectural information bottleneck.
+In the [news_classification](https://github.com/prakharcode/somewhat-keras/blob/master/Basics/news_classification.py) project we used large intermediate layers, to avoid a architectural information bottleneck.
 To see what happens when we introduce an information bottleneck by having intermediate layers that are significantly less than 46-dimensional, try this:

 ```python
 model = models.Sequential()